 Follow-up games added additional features, including a keyboard peripheral, but it was the original game that stands out in our memories the most.
 Rocking on the guitar while your friends butcher drums and vocals on Nirvana’s In Bloom never gets old, and the game’s great single-player mode made it almost as much fun to play alone in your room as it was in a group.

 21. BioShock Infinite

 BioShock Infinite chose to (almost) completely abandon its famous setting, Rapture, which made the previous two games in the series famous.
 In place of a story warning of the dangers of Randian Objectivism was a tale of nationalism gone wrong, with a floating city on the brink of destruction at the hands of a crazed prophet.
-Your role in the story as indebted gambler Booker DeWitt isn’t made immediately clear, but over the course of the 10 or so hours it takes to reach the ending, revelations not only change your perception of past events, but the universe itself.
+Your role in the story as indebted gambler Booker DeWitt isn’t made immediately clear, but over the 10 or so hours it takes to reach the ending, revelations not only change your perception of past events, but the universe itself.

-It’s just icing on the cake that BioShock Infinite is also a tremendously creative first-person shooter, blending pseudo-scientific powers together with traditional gunplay and the new “Skyhook” device, which allows Booker to quickly escape danger or even ambush enemies.
+It’s just icing on the cake that BioShock Infinite is also a tremendously creative first-person shooter, blending pseudo-scientific powers with traditional gunplay and the new “Skyhook” device, which allows Booker to quickly escape danger or even ambush enemies.
 By the time you reach the game’s fantastic conclusion, your heart will be pounding and you’ll want to experience the entire story again.